idenfy/Documentation/pages/ClientRedirectToWebUi.md

 # Client redirect to WEB UI

-After successfully generating token you should have a valid **authToken** which looks similarly to this *"3FA5TFPA2ZE3LMPGGS1EGOJNJE"*.
+After successfully generating token you should have a valid **authToken** which looks similar to this *"3FA5TFPA2ZE3LMPGGS1EGOJNJE"*.

 ### Redirect action